yakir12/autotracker-deluxe/README.md

 The prefix `$:` indicates a terminal command.
 You should enter everything after the colon.

+#### Known compatibility problems

+If you find any (suspected) compatibility problems, create a new GitHub issue.
+They will be added here as appropriate.

+- **MacOS 11 Big Sur**: The version of OpenCV which is installed by pip is built for MacOS 12 and will not run on Big Sur.
+You may be able to install a specific version which works but you'd need to modify `requirements.txt` yourself in order to make this work.
+The format for `requirements.txt` can be found [here](https://pip.pypa.io/en/stable/reference/requirements-file-format/).

 ### Download

 1. Click the 'Code' dropdown above.